David Vaughan (golfer)

 David I. Vaughan (born 26 June 1948) is a Welsh professional golfer.

+Professional career

 Vaughan played on the European Tour where his best finishes were a pair of third places: 1972 Benson & Hedges Festival of Golf and 1977 Martini International.
 He represented Wales seven times in the World Cup.
 He was the professional at Vale of Llangollen Golf Club where he stayed until his retirement in 2013 after 32 years service.

 Vaughan also played on the European Seniors Tour.